What is UConn Early College Experience?

 If a student has received a C- or below in the first course of a sequence but wishes to continue to the second course, the student must receive Instructor and Site Representative consent and complete a Sequential Course Continuation Form.
-Students who receive an F are not eligible to complete this form.
+Students who receive an F, W, or WAU are not eligible to complete this form.
 Sequential Course Continuation Forms must be submitted to the UConn ECE Program Office by February 8 or before the start of the second course in the sequence, whichever date is first.
 A student approved to continue to the second course in a sequence will remain enrolled in the second course and all course fees must be paid.
 If the second course in a sequence is offered in a different academic year than the first course, the student will be approved to enroll during the next registration cycle.
 This replicates the University experience for non-degree students who need to consult with the instructor before registration of a course.

 Repeating a Course